Bridging Prediction and Intervention Problems in Social Systems: Model Design

 \begin{example}[Triaging social services, unemployment benefits] The Worker Profiling and Reemployment Services (WPRS) for unemployment insurance (UI) profiles claimants to estimate probability of exhausting their UI benefits (or expected duration on benefits), requiring mandatory employment and training services for claimants with high risk of exhausting benefits or longer duration on benefits.
 Ultimately claimants were scored from 1 to 20 (high risk). \end{example}

 We discuss details of the study in more detail in \Cref{sec:model-design-apx-wprs}.
 Even though the risk prediction model of \citet{black-smith-berger-noel-03-UI-rdd} improved predictions compared to prior models in other states, in part by using additional covariates and using a continuous rather than binarized outcomes, they find that \textbf{predicted duration is in general unrelated to heterogeneous treatment effects}.
-In this setting, equity vs. efficiency objectives might favor different problem formulations.
-Assuming that long-term spells on unemployment reflect extended precarity and reflect the worst-off, proritizing long-term spells in the absence of services might reflect attention to providing services to the worst-off.
-But from the point of view of the UI system, targeting services to those most likely to benefit increases efficient use of resources, and could expand capacity.
-Improving outcomes would require changing the allocation mechanism and deliberating these different trade-offs, beyond just improving prediction.

-Other recent studies assess targeting based on baseline risk or need vs. welfare-efficient ITRs in different domains. \citet{haushofer2022targeting} compare typical eligibility for cash transfers by proxy-means testing (predicting household deprivation based on simple observable characteristics, such as having a thatched roof) vs thresholding on HTEs. \citet{athey2025machine} compare targeting nudges for completing financial aid applications based on predicted baseline outcomes vs. HTEs, and also develop hybrid approaches. \citet{sirota2025health} compare predictive risk targeting vs. individual treatment regimes in healthcare, for cardiovascular heatlh.
+In this setting, different equity vs. efficiency objectives might favor different problem formulations.